 Using alternative transportation modes and fuels as well as a smarter approach to logistics management to meet the challenges of distribution

 One of the consequences of a growing middle class with increased consumption of goods will be a rise in traffic and distribution of goods around and across countries in the coming years.
 This has an effect on CO2 emissions, noise pollution, congestion and liveability in general.
-With a greener approach to the distribution of goods, for instance by using alternative transportation modes and fuels, and a smarter approach to logistics management, these challenges can be met.
+These challenges can be met with a greener approach to the distribution of goods, for instance by using alternative transportation modes and fuels, and by incorporating a smarter approach to logistics management.

 Utilising linkages between sectors to best use renewable energy has a huge potential in the reduction of CO2 emissions.
 Digitised and energy efficient consumption, electrification and a comprehensive renewable energy system are all variables in the quest for huge CO2 reductions.